ThomasByr/RL-CartPole/README.md

 ## ⚖️ License

 This project is licensed under the GPL-3.0 new or revised license.
 Please read the [LICENSE](LICENSE) file.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.